 Of course, we shouldn’t just consider the initial cost of the horse, but there are other ongoing aspects to consider.
 Let’s break some of these down in a checklist form:

 - Feed: What type of horse you get will have an impact on the type of food they eat as well as how much.

-- Insurance: The above factors will have influence a higher potential cost with a more expensive breed as well as their past health, plus the general activities you will be carrying out on the horse.
+- Insurance: The above factors will influence a higher potential cost with a more expensive breed as well as their past health, plus the general activities you will be carrying out on the horse.

 - Livery: Will you have to rent a spot at a livery to keep your horse?
 Will you be looking after it all yourself or are you getting fully livery?

-- Farrier costs: Your horse is going to need a new set of shoes every 6 weeks or so that can set you back around £30-£50 each time depending on what your horse needs.
+- Farrier costs: Your horse is going to need a new set of shoes every 6 weeks or so which can set you back around £30-£50 each time depending on what your horse needs.

 - Worming, dentist, and vet fees: This is a little harder to predict but chances are that your horse or pony is going to need some sort of health care that can constitute an ongoing cost.